 Urban climate mitigation is a broad church, encompassing research on a variety of sectors (e.g. buildings, transport, waste), policies (infrastructure provisioning, behavioural incentives) and overarching concerns (social and environmental sustainability 9).
 The relevance of a particular research stream for policy learning depends on the cities and context at hand.
 Some urban issues are known to be ubiquitous – car-centric transportation infrastructures often result in a variety of harms to human health, civic life and equal access to services – while others are far more location specific, such as high heating demands in northern latitudes, or climate adaptation needs in low-lying coastal cities.
 Understanding the scope of mitigation research carried out on cities is an entry point to structured learning on solutions.

 However, it is increasingly difficult to track the development of rapidly growing scientific fields.
 We therefore turn to natural language processing methods to explore the thematic content of urban case studies.
-Using the identified corpus of 4,051 case studies we construct a matrix of documents and the words contained in their abstracts, factorising to obtain the ‘topics’ that describe commonly co-occurring words across the document set (we subsequently refer to this as “topic modelling”; see methods).
+Using the identified corpus of 4,051 case studies we construct a matrix of documents and the words contained in their abstracts, factorising to obtain the ‘topics’ that describe commonly co-occurring words across the document set (we subsequently refer to this as ‘topic modelling’; see methods).
 In essence, machine reading software discovers the latent topics that permeate the document set and categorises each document accordingly, substituting for the laborious task of reading and tagging each article by hand.